jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb-views/readme.md

   * Defined by a Handlebars template: `grumbleTemplate`.
   * Attached to the DOM using a `render` method.
 * Acts as a controller.
 Manages CRUD interactions with model.
+  * Listening for events, not only in the DOM but also in the model!
   * `updateGrumble`, `deleteGrumble`.
+  * It also handles non-CRUD interactions (e.g., toggle form, change background to lemonchiffon).
 * Generates DOM elements (e.g., forms) required for CRUD interactions.
   * Defined by a Handlebars template: `grumbleFormTemplate`.
   * A mini "specialty view" of sorts.

 Next: a **collection view** that does the same thing for multiple models in different scenarios.
   * When we first load Grumblr, all of our Grumbles should be rendered.
-  * When we create a new Grumble, it should be appended to our existing list of Grumbles.
+  * When we create a new Grumble, it should be added to our existing list of Grumbles.

 ## Let's Get Started